The Best Archaeological Sites in Greece for Families

 Feel like an ancient Olympian athlete and visit ancient Olympia with your family as part of a family guided tour.

 Did you know that the ancient Greeks invented theatre?!
 Epidaurus is one of the first theatres in Greece!
 It is famous for its architectural role and is still being used today for theatre plays and musical performances.
-Epidaurus was declared a UNESCO world heritage site since 1988 as it is one of the most important archaeological sites in Greece.
+Epidaurus was declared a UNESCO world heritage site in 1988 as it is one of the most important archaeological sites in Greece.
 Epidauros is located near another important archaeological site; the Sanctuary of Asklepios.
 This sanctuary was one of the first hospitals in ancient Greece.
 Both are located in the Argolis prefecture of the Peloponnese.

 Make the most out of your visit to Greece and book an Epidaurus private family guided tour!

 If you decide to plan your vacation away from mainland Greece to enjoy the beaches of the Greek islands make sure you visit these two beautiful destinations.
 Not only do they offer some of the best beaches in Greece, but they are also known for their famous archaeological findings.

 Palace of Knossos, Crete